OkayHughes/open-lab-notebook/src/posts/glass_project/meshing.md

   The boundary conditions are Neumann if potentials are used, using the direction field induced by the (potentially remeshed) surface chords.
   * Adapt the vector heat method to this problem (possibly with a background mesh).

 The most mathematically amenable (to me) option is the formulation as a PDE.
-Admittedly this option would also work with a tetrahedral mesh
+Admittedly this option would also be adaptable to solution on a tetrahedral mesh.
+A downside to this method is that it would almost certainly result in internal levelsets that are non-spherical.
+That is, the continuum analogue of the torus error I mention above occurs on a set of measure zero.
+Furthermore, vanishing gradients in this sort of mismatch would allow this as a valid solution to the strong form of the equations as well.

+The idea behind the third option is something like this: start with a